tomershay100/PString/README.md

 * `int pstrijcmp(pstring* pstr1, pstring* pstr2, char i, char j)` - compare between src[i:j] to dst[i:j]

 ## run_main.s
 Getting an int from the user - the length of the first pstring (n), then getting n chars for the first pstirng.
-Than doing the same procces for the second pstring.
+Then doing the same procces for the second pstring.
 Getting a number from the user (50, 52-55 or 60) and run one of the functions above using a switch case statement.

 The switch-case options:
 ###### 50 or 60:
 > Calculate and print the two pstring length
 ###### 52:
 > Getting from the user two chars, oldChar and newChar.
-Than replace all the instance of the oldChar to the newChar (in the two pstrings).
+Then replace all the instance of the oldChar to the newChar (in the two pstrings).
 ###### 53:
 > Getting from the user two integers, i and j.
 Than call the pstrijcpy function with src as the second pstring and dst as the first.
 Then prints the two pstrings.
 ###### 54: